scchess/Qualimap/doc/analysis.rst

 Example
 ^^^^^^^

-- RNA-seq counts analysis from an experiment involving 6 samples in 2 conditions can be found :ref:`here <counts-example-output>`
+- RNA-seq counts analysis from 2 experiments can be found :ref:`here <counts-example-output>`

-- The counts can be downloaded from :ref:`here <counts-samples>`.
+- Sample counts data can be downloaded from :ref:`here <counts-samples>`.

 Input Parameters
 ^^^^^^^^^^^^^^^^